Xyclade/MachineLearning/Readme.md

 We could work through the hard ham, but since the building bricks are already here, we leave this to the reader.

 ###Predicting weight based on height (using Ordinary Least Squares)
-In this section we will introduce the [Ordinary Least Squares](http://en.wikipedia.org/wiki/Ordinary_least_squares) techique which is a form of linear regression.
-As this techique is quite powerfull, it is important to have read [regression](#regression) and the common pitfalls before starting with this example.
+In this section we will introduce the [Ordinary Least Squares](http://en.wikipedia.org/wiki/Ordinary_least_squares) technique which is a form of linear regression.
+As this technique is quite powerful, it is important to have read [regression](#regression) and the common pitfalls before starting with this example.
 We will cover some of these issues in this section, while others are shown in the sections [under-fitting](#under-fitting) and [overfitting](#overfitting)

 As always, the first thing to do is to import a dataset.
 For this we provide you with the following [csv file](./Example%20Data/OLS_Regression_Example_3.csv) and code for reading this file: